-A lot of people don’t get into car modifications because they expect it to be too expensive, even though they’ve always dreamed of it.
+Many people don’t get into car modifications because they expect it to be too expensive, even though they’ve always dreamed of it.
 But few realise that you don’t have to spend thousands to enhance your vehicle.
-Not only that, but there are tons of seemingly complex modifications that you can do on your own and save on labour, which usually counts for a large portion of any job.
+Not only that, but there are tons of seemingly complex modifications you can do on your own and save on labour, which usually counts for a large portion of any job.
 Here are some affordable car modifications that are sure to turn heads.

 Get 3D Plates

-There are certain limits as to what you can do with your plate, but going with 3D plates is a nice touch that can be a great addition to a performance or classic car.
-But you have to make sure that you get the plates from the right supplier, or you might not be able to take the car on the road.
+There are certain limits to what you can do with your plate, but going with 3D leaves is a nice touch that can be a great addition to a performance or classic car.
+But you have to ensure that you get the plates from the right supplier, or you might not be able to take the car on the road.

-Why spend thousands extra for some leather seats, when you can easily get the look with seat covers?
-Whether you wanted a classic look, or are a fan of the sporty look, nice seat covers will instantly elevate your car’s interior design.
-These are also great if you want to hide some cuts or tears on the seats.
+Why spend thousands extra for some leather seats when you can quickly get the look with seat covers?
+Whether you want a classic look or are a fan of the sporty look, lovely seat covers will instantly elevate your car’s interior design.
+These are also great if you want to hide cuts or tears on the seats.

 Stripes and Wrapping

-While getting your car wrapped isn’t exactly the cheapest modification out there, it will still cost you less than getting the car painted.
-However, when done right, you can get some great effects with it.
-This is also something that you could do yourself, but it will require time and skill, and a dust-free space.
+While getting your car wrapped isn’t the cheapest modification, it will still cost you less than getting it painted.
+However, when done right, it can have some significant effects.
+You could also do this, but it will require time, skill, and dust-free space.

-You don’t have to wrap the entire car either.
-Some people will just use wrapping to accentuate the hood, mirrors, or the spoiler for instance.
+You don’t have to wrap the entire car, either.
+Some people use covering to accentuate the hood, mirrors, or spoiler.

-Getting stripes is another great addition you could try.
-You could even go all out with some racing decals and stickers for a complete look.
+Getting stripes is another excellent addition you could try.
+You could even go out with racing decals and stickers for a complete look.
 They aren’t as expensive as you may imagine either, and it’s another thing that you could do on your own.

 Interior Trim Wrap

-This one is less common, but you could have the interior of the car wrapped as well.
-You don’t have to go all out though; you can replace the trim in your vehicle with some vinyl wrap.
-You can have virtually any type of finish you want; may it be carbon fibre, leather, or high gloss – the only limit is your imagination.
+This one is less common, but you could also have the interior of the car wrapped.
+You don’t have to go all out; you can replace the trim in your vehicle with some vinyl wrap.
+You can have virtually any type of finish, whether carbon fibre, leather, or high gloss – the only limit is your imagination.

-A lot of people wrongfully think that all forms of headlight tinting are illegal, but that’s not the case.
+Many people wrongfully think all headlight tinting forms are illegal, but that’s not the case.
 As long as you are not blocking the light and staying within the confines of the law, these are perfectly fine.
-Headlight tints can give a nice, stealthy look to any vehicle, and are one of the least expensive modifications you can make on a car.
+Headlight tints can give any vehicle a nice, stealthy look and are one of the least expensive modifications you can make on a car.
 Not only that, but they will also help protect your headlights from scratches and dents.

 Tinted windows are also a great option if you not only want to add to your car’s look but if you want more privacy as well.
-Tinted windows also have the benefit of being able to block UV rays, and reduce heat in the interior of the car.
+Tinted windows also have the benefit of being able to block UV rays and reduce heat in the interior of the car.
 There are also plenty of DIY kits out there that you can find if you want to save on installation.
-Know that there are restrictions on tinting front side windows and the windscreen though.
+There are restrictions on tinting front side windows and the windscreen, though.

 Interior Lighting Kit